 Self-Medicating: Substance Abuse and Depression

-When a dual diagnosis is at play, individuals tend to use substance abuse to mask mental health symptoms.
+When a co-occurring disorder is at play, individuals tend to use substance abuse to mask mental health symptoms.
 While this can be an effective short-term strategy, the long-term effects of psychoactive substances on the body can be counterproductive.
 Many substances deplete the chemicals in the brain related to mood, motivation and pleasure, ultimately making the symptoms of depression worse.

 Depression and Substance Abuse: Chicken or Egg?